pmajka/poSSum/README.md

   2. Download the InsightToolkit 4.3.1 and unzip the file.

-  3. Run cmake or ccmake and provide compilation settings.
+  3. Run cmake or ccmake and provide the compilation settings.
 Make sure that the listed parameters are set as shown below.
-Basically this build the itk with a python wrappers and support for different types of RGB images which are not included by default.
+Basically this builds the ITK with a Python wrappers and support for different types of RGB images which are not included by default.
 Follow the instructions from http://www.itk.org/Wiki/ITK/Python_Wrapping to compile itk with python wrapping.